quicwg/base-drafts/draft-ietf-quic-transport.md

 properties:

 1. An off-path attacker can race packets and attempt to become a "limited" on-path attacker.

 2. An off-path attacker can cause path validation to succeed for forwarded packets with the source address listed as the off-path attacker as long as it can provide improved connectivity between the client and the server.

-3. An off-path attacker cannot cause a connection to close.
+3. An off-path attacker cannot cause a connection to close once the handshake has completed.

 4. An off-path attacker cannot cause migration to a new path to fail if it cannot observe the new path.

 5. An off-path attacker can become a limited on-path attacker during migration to a new path for which it is also an off-path attacker.

 6. An off-path attacker can become a limited on-path attacker by affecting shared NAT state such that it sends packets to the server from the same IP address and port that the client originally used.

 #### Limited On-Path Active Attacks